adreaisbad/NamelessMC-Install/README.md

 **IMPORTANT: DO NOT USE THIS SCRIPT; IT HAS NOT BEEN COMPLETELY TESTED AND MAY CAUSE PROBLEMS.**

 ## What is the purpose of this script?
-There is a easy-install.php for Nameless, but I personally use a VPS to host this software (never in my life have I preferred web hosting).
+There is a PHP install script (easy-install.php) for Nameless, but I personally use a VPS to host this software (never in my life have I preferred web hosting).
 All dependencies will be installed, and all you have to do is follow the instructions on the website.

 ## Using the script